H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

   - named places, summits, and other geographic names,
   - National Register points and polygons and related historic resources.

 Across these themes, the GBIM/GeoDB deployment integrates millions of features from approximately two hundred statewide datasets.
-Feature counts and table names are catalogued in database inventories maintained alongside the system and can be updated as additional layers are ingested or normalized.
+Feature counts and table names are catalogued in database inventories maintained alongside the system so that claims about coverage can be verified and updated as ingestion continues.

 ![GeoDB and the Spatial Body of Ms. Jarvis](https://github.com/user-attachments/assets/cff5cc65-84e2-402d-aa53-07ada47b57d9)